The-Developing-Developers/git_handbook/git_handbook.md

 <!-- omit in toc -->
 ### Syntax

-- Display the status of the *remotes*:
+- Display the status of the remote repositories associated with the local clone:
   ```git
   git remote -v
   ```